Missisquoi Abenaki Tribe: Nonprofit organization

-Petition for federal recognition
+Petitions for federal recognition

 The Missisquoi Abenaki Tribe is the only Vermont state-recognized tribe to have petitioned for federal recognition.

-Under the name St. Francis/Sokoki Band of Abenakis of Vermont, the group applied for but was denied federal recognition as a Native American tribe in 2007.
+Under the name St. Francis/Sokoki Band of Abenakis of Vermont, the group applied for federal recognition first in 1980, then 1992, and finally in 2007.
+Two of them were denied and one of them was withdrawn due to legal issues with the State of Vermont.
+The group applied for but was denied federal recognition as a Native American tribe in 2007.
 The summary of the proposed finding (PF) stated that "The SSA petitioner claims to have descended as a group mainly from a Western Abenaki Indian tribe, most specifically, the Missisquoi Indians" and went on to state: "However, the available evidence does not demonstrate that the petitioner or its claimed ancestors descended from the St. Francis Indians of Quebec, a Missiquoi Abenaki entity in Vermont, any other Western Abenaki group, or an Indian entity from New England or Canada.
 Instead, the PF concluded that the petitioner is a collection of individuals of claimed but undemonstrated Indian ancestry 'with little or no social or historical connection with each other before the early 1970's'...."